unioslo/mreg/docs/multi_contact_migration.md

 ### Update Client Applications

-1. Update all client applications to use `contact_emails` for writes
+1. Update all client applications to use `contacts` for writes
 2. Update all client applications to read from `contacts` field
 3. Update any custom queries to use `contacts__email` instead of `contact`
 4. Monitor for any issues